 Administration of oxytetracycline hydrochloride to rats in their food at a dose of 10 mg/kg of feed from days 1 to 18 of lactation and rabbits at a dose of 1 mg/kg/day dissolved in milk from days 2 to 28 of lactation increased milk production in both species.

 Store below 25°C.

-Collapsible latex banded aluminium tube, internally coated with epoxy resin based lacquer with polypropylene cap.
+25gm and 30gm collapsible latex banded aluminum tube, internally coated with epoxy resin based lacquer, with polypropylene cap.

 Patients should be advised to wash their hands after applying clobetasone butyrate with nystatin and oxytetracycline, unless it is the hands that are being treated.

 Ennogen Healthcare Limited